 In the wake of COVID-19-related event cancelations, many colleges and companies have turned to virtual recruitment events as an alternative way to connect with prospective students and employees.
 In the past nine months, 29% of college student respondents reported attending a virtual career fair, and 57% of high school student respondents reported attending a virtual college fair.
 However, only 21% of students have attended a virtual career fair in the past nine months, and only 47% have attended a virtual college fair in the past nine months.

 For both types of virtual fairs, Gen Zers said that the best part was getting to learn more about companies and colleges that they’re interested in.
 Other top picks for pros included getting to meet with company and college recruiters quicker, and the online event process being simpler than an in-person fair.
 The top choice for the worst part of a virtual event remained the same for both high school and college students: they felt that they didn’t make as strong connections with recruiters as they would have during an in-person fair.
 Other possible issues, such as technology not working correctly, didn’t rank as a top concern for Gen Z.

 Want to learn more about Generation Z’s perception on higher education and the workforce?
-If you have questions that you’d like us to ask our community of over one million Tallo users, let us know here.
+If you have questions that you’d like us to ask our community of over one million Tallo users, join in the conversation at Tallo Community.

 Tallo is an online platform with one goal: connect talent with opportunities.
 Students and professionals use our app to build digital profiles and figure out the next step that’s right for them.
 Colleges, companies, and organizations use Tallo to find the talent they need.
 Contact us to learn more about how you can connect with over one million talented Tallo users.